DogecoinInu/dogeinu/doc/benchmarking.md

 Running
 ---------------------

-For benchmarks purposes you only need to compile `litecoin_bench`.
+For benchmarks purposes you only need to compile `dogecoin inu_bench`.
 Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

-    make -C src litecoin_bench
+    make -C src dogecoin inu_bench

-After compiling litecoin-core, the benchmarks can be run with:
+After compiling dogecoin inu-core, the benchmarks can be run with:

-    src/bench/bench_litecoin
+    src/bench/bench_dogecoin inu

 The output will look similar to:
 ```